-The Lambs Farm Farmyard will open daily March 22nd through October and weekends only through November 16th.
-Come and enjoy Lambs Farm's famous Farmyard.
-Meet Miss Wiggles, the 450-pound pig with an affinity for Bavarian Crème donuts and Oreo Cookies® and meet all of the new miniature animals, including Levi the miniature horse.
+The Lambs Farm Farmyard will open daily March 25th through October 30, 2016.
+Meet Miss Wiggles, the 450-pound pig with an affinity for Bavarian Crème donuts and Oreo Cookies®, and meet all of the new miniature animals, including Levi the miniature horse.
 Climb into the petting zoo with goats, sheep and lambs.
 Check out the llamas, alpacas, cows, horses, ducks and more.
 Enjoy a ride on the old-fashion carousel or the train.
 Then challenge friends and family to a round of mini golf!
 Farmyard memberships are available.
 Day passes for all activities available for $8 for adults and $12 for children 2-12.

 Metropolis, Home of Superman, holds a celebration the second weekend in June each year celebrating the 'Man of Steel'.
 A Superman Drama kicks off the weekend of contests, music, food and fun, as well as a comic book & artist show, fan films, street vendors, a carnival, costume contest and a Super Car Show.

 Annual German celebration featuring live music, kids games, wiener dog races and lots of food and beverages.

 Get ready for a flamboyant, fun party in Boystown!
 Show your pride while enjoying an eclectic lineup of crafts, food and entertainment from some of Chicago's finest LGBT performers.

 Thousands of motorcyclists travel to Bald Knob Mountain, Southern Illinois’ highest point and the site of the Bald Knob Cross of Peace located just outside of Alto Pass, about 10 miles south of Murphysboro on IL-127.